infinitered/ignite/docs/Guide.md

 We don't use `StyleSheet.create()` as a general rule, as it doesn't provide any real benefits over bare objects.

-We instead use a strategy of constants, colocated with our components, camelCase and prefixed with `$`, and typed with TypeScript:
+We instead use a strategy of constants, co-located with our components, camelCase and prefixed with `$`, and typed with TypeScript:

 ```tsx
 import { View, ViewStyle } from "react-native"